 One of our first steps was to reach out to community organizations that have recently worked with us to understand how we can improve as an institution to better meet their needs and make their publics feel welcome at the Gardiner.
 These consultations are serving as the basis of our upcoming three-year Strategic Plan, which will have equity and anti-racism as one of its cornerstones.
 Through these conversations, we have received important feedback from a diversity of voices that is changing how we approach the work of the Museum.

-We recently launched new Community Building Weekends, which feature free admission for everyone on Saturdays and Sundays through the end of 2020, as well as focused outreach and programs for individual communities.
+We recently launched new Community Building Weekends, which include free admission for everyone on Saturdays and Sundays through the end of 2020, as well as focused outreach and programs for individual communities.
 We aim to build stronger relationships and learn how we can be a better community partner.

 In our galleries, interpretation of our historical collections is shifting to include issues of race, representation, and colonialism.
 We have signaled that this change is underway by installing signage at the entrance to the galleries on the first and second floors that acknowledges where these gaps exist.
 We anticipate new text in the European Porcelain Galleries in the next few months, with other areas to follow.